Tsebo200/Aureum-Elegance-Frontend/README.md

 **Sub-Features:**
 - **Employees Tab:**
   - View all staff.
+  - Promote users to managers or remove them.
+  - **Add Employees Tab:**
   - Add new employees with role assignments.
-  - Promote users to managers or remove them.
 - **Warehouses Tab:**
   - Add and manage multiple warehouses.
   - Assign managers to warehouses.